waepoints/waepointstandards/outline.md

 Governing Entity Governmental Published Policy

-Governing Entity Departmental Order and/or Governing Entity Departmental Directive
+Governing Entity Departmental Order, and/or Governing Entity Departmental Directive

 The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the main git branch of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards

-The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards
+The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards, if different than the main git branch of the git repository stored at the specific listed address

+The Standard Definition of the Waepoint System Standards for the Compatible Device(s) of the git branch the user has most recently described to be trying out of the waepointstandards git repository from another git origin

 Waepoint System Standards of the main git branch of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards

-Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards
+Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards, if different than the main git branch of the git repository stored at the specific listed address

+Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from another git origin

 Auxiliary Notes

 Modules Of The System(s) On The User’s Device

-Modules Of The Joined Compatible System(s) to the User's System, and of Users of The Joined Compatible System(s) to the User's System
+Modules Of The Joined Compatible System(s) to the User’s System, and of Users of The Joined Compatible System(s) to the User’s System

 The Highest Priority Permitted For Module Added Material, and The Use Of The Loaded Modules of the System(s) on the User’s Device

-The Highest Priority Permitted For Module Added Material, and The Use Of The Loaded Modules Of The Joined Compatible System(s) to the User's System, and of the User(s) of The Joined Compatible System(s) to the User's System
+The Highest Priority Permitted For Module Added Material, and The Use Of The Loaded Modules Of The Joined Compatible System(s) to the User’s System, and of the User(s) of The Joined Compatible System(s) to the User’s System

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities